kmgowda/SBK/README.md

 r tcp://localhost:6650 -topic topic-k-225  -partitions 10  -writers 5 -size 100  -time 60  -records 1000

 The -records <records numbes>  (1000) specifies the records per second to write.
-Note that the option "-throughput"  SHOULD NOT supplied for this  Rate limiter Mode (Recrods Rate or Events Rate Mode).
+Note that the option "-throughput"  SHOULD NOT supplied for this  Rate limiter Mode.

 This test will be executed with approximate 1000 events per second by 5 writers.
 The topic "topic-k-225" with 10 partitions are created to run this test.